‘What a Joke’ — WNBA World Reacts as Sophie Cunningham Calls Out ‘Frustrating’ $665,000 Contract With Fever

 SEE ALSO: Fever Star Caitlin Clark Reveals 1 Major Lesson That She Learned After Long Injury Absence

-Cunningham clearly doesn’t like that she received a one-year “prove-it” contract, giving the leverage back to the Fever organization.
+Cunningham clearly doesn’t like that she received a one-year “prove-it” contract.
 However, ESPN’s Alexa Philippou recently explained that the one-year deals for Cunningham and Mitchell are likely the result of the Fever front office trying to maintain flexibility ahead of Caitlin Clark’s upcoming EPIC-provision payday.
 This stands for Exceptional Performance on Initial Contract, and Boston just signed her own EPIC-provision deal recently.

 “Not shocking to see Indiana dealing out one-year deals (Kelsey Mitchell too).
 Remember, Caitlin Clark can get a big salary bump next year under the new EPIC provision…” she wrote.
 “Fever would have to do some retooling to fit everyone under the cap.”

-Cunningham may not like, but the Fever have a lot of notable players to fit under the cap and are doing their best to keep everyone happy.
+Cunningham may not like it, but the Fever have a lot of notable players to fit under the cap and are doing their best to keep everyone happy.

 Indiana opens the 2026 WNBA season on May 9 against the Dallas Wings.